This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Cover with plastic wrap and let rise for 30 minutes, until dough springs back when gently pressed.
 Adjust oven rack to middle position and heat oven to 350 degrees.

 Remove plastic wrap and place buns in the oven until edges are well browned – 23 to 25 minutes.
 Rotating pan halfway through baking.
 Loosen buns from sides of pan with paring knife and let cool for 5 minutes.
-Flip buns out of pan and then flip again, right side up, onto platter.
-Let cool for 5 minutes.

-For the glaze: In a small mixing bowl, whisk together all glaze ingredients until smooth.
+In a small mixing bowl, whisk together all glaze ingredients until smooth.
 Adjust consistency by adding more milk or more sugar, if needed.
 Drizzle glaze evenly over buns and serve.

 Maple Icing